 Northern Ireland may well be the most underrated golf destination in Europe.
-Best known for its Harry Colt masterpiece, Royal County Down, there are several world-class courses just waiting to be discovered, including Royal Portrush, which will welcome the world’s best player’s next year for the 148th Open Championship.
+Best known for its Harry Colt masterpiece, Royal County Down, there are several world-class courses just waiting to be discovered, including Royal Portrush, which will welcome the world’s best players next year for The 148th Open.
 Throw in beautiful parkland courses, several hidden gems and some truly remarkable links and golfers will be guaranteed the experience of a lifetime.

 We take a tour of the best golf courses in Northern Ireland: